The Conduit towers over Khael-Vorath in Signal Decay

 The Departure

-That was the plan.
+That, at least, was the plan.

 The reactor failed in the eleventh generation.